YiyanYang0728/PHILM/docs/index.md

 In this way, we break the sample-level matching between phage profiles and prokaryotic profiles.
 The random background includes all random scores for that phage against all prokaryotes from all permutation runs.
 We then compare each real phage-prokaryote score with this background to test whether it is higher than expected by chance and calculate a p-value.

-This step can be very computationally intensive for large-scale healthy human stool samples.
+This step can be very computationally intensive for large sample size.
 **Note**: It is recommended only when formal false discovery rate (FDR) control is required.
 It is best suited for high-performance computing environments or systems with sufficient CPU resources.
 For exploratory analyses, users may first apply a heuristic cutoff, such as `normalized_score >= 3.5`, to prioritize candidate PHIs.

 To save time, we use 100 instead of 1,000 permutations.
 To perform 1,000 permutations, change `N=99` to `N=999` when your computational resources allow.